AdamStuckert/Gen711/Lab/Lab3_seq_alignment.md

 **Question 10:** What do you notice about how 18641 compares to the other mystery rodent transcripts?
 What do you conclude about these transcripts based on this observation?

+ # Remember to terminate your instance when you are finished!